exercism/python/exercises/practice/sublist/.approaches/using-strings/content.md

 list_two_check = str(list_two).strip("[]") + ","
 ```

-Yet, even though the code would pass all of the tests in the Exercism test suite, it would still fail in some cases.
+Yet, even though this code would pass all of the tests in the Exercism test suite, it would still fail in some cases.
 For example, if we call `sublist` with `[1, 2]` and `[5, "1, 2,", 7]`, the function would return `SUBLIST` when it should actually return `UNEQUAL`.

 This could be avoided by changing the code to use a separator that isn't the default one: